kusamanetwork/userguide/docs/faq.md

 ## Can I trade or sell my KSM?
 KSMs do not have fiat value.
 We do not condone the trading or selling of KSM, only using them to experiment on the canary network.

+## Is Kusama live yet?
+Kusama will likely be launched by the community this summer 2019.
+[Subscribe to the newsletter](https://kusama.network/newsletter) to stay informed of updates!